-All jurisdictions in the United States interpret insurance contracts in accordance with policy language in order to effectuate the intent of the parties at the time the contract was made.
+All jurisdictions in the United States interpret insurance contracts in accordance with the plain meaning of policy language in order to effectuate the intent of the parties at the time the contract was made.
 The preliminary inquiry in insurance contract interpretation is whether the insuring agreement or insuring clause provides coverage for the loss at issue.